What is domestic abuse?

-Domestic violence is physical, emotional, sexual, psychological or financial violence that takes place within an intimate or family type relationship and that forms a pattern of coercive and controlling behaviour.
-Forced marriage and so-called “honour based violence” and Female Genital Mutilation (FGM) are also forms of domestic violence.
+Domestic abuse is physical, emotional, sexual, psychological or financial violence and coercive and controlling behaviour that takes place within an intimate or family-type relationship.
+Forced marriage and so-called “honour-based violence” and Female Genital Mutilation (FGM) are also forms of domestic abuse.

-Crime statistics and research both show that domestic violence is gender specific and is most commonly experienced by women and perpetrated by men.
-Any woman can experience domestic violence regardless of race, ethnic or religious group, class, disability or lifestyle.
+Crime statistics and research both show that domestic abuse is gender-specific and is most commonly experienced by women and perpetrated by men.
+Any woman can experience domestic abuse, regardless of race, ethnic or religious group, class, disability or lifestyle.

-The government’s definition of domestic violence has been updated to include 16-17 year olds and the definition of Controlling and Coercive behaviours have been included.
+The government’s definition of domestic abuse has been updated to include 16-17 year olds and the definition of controlling and coercive behaviours have been included.
 The full definition can be found here;

-At least 1 in 4 women experience domestic violence in their lifetime.
-Research shows that;
+At least 1 in 4 women experience domestic abuse in their lifetime.
+Research shows that:

 - One incident is reported to the police every minute.
 (Stanko, 2000)

-- 45% women and 26% men had experienced at least one incident of inter-personal violence in their lifetimes.
+- 45% of women and 26% of men had experienced at least one incident of inter-personal abuse in their lifetimes.
 (Walby and Allen, 2004) – However when there were more than 4 incidents (i.e. ongoing domestic or sexual abuse) 89% of victims were women.

 - On average 2 women a week are killed by a male partner or former partner: this constitutes around one-third of all female homicide victims (Povey, ed., 2004, 2005; Home Office, 1999; Department of Health, 2005.)

-All forms of domestic violence come from the abuser’s desire for power and control over other family members or intimate partners.
+All forms of domestic abuse come from the abuser’s desire for power and control over other family members or intimate partners.
 Although every situation is unique, there are common factors involved.

 - Destructive criticism and verbal abuse: shouting/mocking/accusing/name calling/verbally threatening.